Theory of gating in recurrent neural networks: Introduction

-The phase diagram from our theory is not only useful for understanding the rich dynamical phenomenon produced by gating, but it has significant practical implications for training success in machine learning tasks -- indeed, the choice of parameter initialization is known to be one of the most important factors deciding the success of training \cite{sutskever2013importance}.
-Without the phase diagram, this important choice is left to heuristics.
+We summarize these functionally significant phenomena in phase diagrams, which are also practically useful for ML practitioners -- indeed, the choice of parameter initialization is known to be one of the most important factors deciding the success of training \cite{sutskever2013importance}, with best outcomes occurring near critical lines \cite{legenstein2007edge,jaeger2004harnessing,toyoizumi2011beyond, sussillo2009generating}.
+Phase diagrams thus allow a principled and exhaustive exploration of dynamically distinct initializations.